-Emissions have decreased from those disclosed for the 2010 Project largely due to the delay in implementation of the Project, land use and vehicle trip generation changes, and updated calculation methodology for mobile emissions that incorporates the latest version of the California Air Resources Board's mobile emission factor model, EMFAC2021.
-EMFAC2021 is incorporated within CalEEMod2022 to calculate emission factors in Addendum 7, while the URBEMIS model used in the 2010 FEIR incorporated EMFAC2007.
-EMFAC2021 incorporates regulations adopted since 2007, when EMFAC2007 was released, such as California Air Resources Board (CARB) Advanced Clean Truck53 and CARB Innovative Clean Transit54 as well as CARB's Advanced Clean Cars (ACC)55 program.
-However, EMFAC2021 does not incorporate the newest regulations, such as CARB's ACC II56, which was adopted in 2022.
-For most pollutants emitted by the 2024 Modified Project Variant, the majority of emissions are from vehicular travel.
-Newer vehicles tend to emit less pollutants than older vehicles, so the vehicle fleet would emit less when the 2024 Modified Project Variant is built out later compared to the initial build-out assumed for the 2010 Project.57
+Emissions have decreased from those disclosed for the 2010 Project largely due to the delay in implementation of the Project, land use and vehicle trip generation changes, and updated calculation methodology for mobile emissions that incorporate the latest version of the California Air Resources Board's mobile emission factor model, EMFAC2017.
+EMFAC2017 was used within CalEEMod to calculate emission factors in Addendum 6, while the URBEMIS model used in the 2010 FEIR incorporated EMFAC2007.
+EMFAC2017 incorporates the effects of a variety of new regulations since the 2010 FEIR, such as CARB's Advanced Clean Cars (ACC) program from 2012.
+In addition, for most pollutants, the majority of emissions are from vehicular travel.
+Newer vehicles tend to emit less pollutants than older vehicles, so the vehicle fleet would emit less when the 2019 Modified Project Variant is built out compared to the build-out assumed for the 2010 Project.50

-While emissions from the 2024 Modified Project Variant continue to exceed the BAAQMD significance threshold for all criteria air pollutants, they are below emission levels estimated for the 2010 Project for CP for all pollutants.
-Results comparing the 2010 Project and the 2024 Modified Project Variant are shown in Table 22 (Emissions Comparison).
+While emissions from the 2019 Modified Project Variant continue to exceed the BAAQMD significance threshold for all criteria air pollutants, they are below emission levels estimated for the 2010 Project for all pollutants.
+Results comparing the 2010 Project and the 2019 Modified Project Variant are shown in Table 20 (Emissions Comparison).
 The impact would remain significant and unavoidable, and there are no feasible mitigation measures to reduce the level of this impact.